Forest Heights, Texas

 Forest Heights is an unincorporated community and census designated place (CDP) in Orange County, Texas, United States.
 It is located immediately east of State Highway 87 in northeastern Orange County, approximately five miles north of Little Cypress and eight miles north of Orange.
-According to the Handbook of Texas, the community had an estimated population of 250 in 2000.
+As of the 2020 census, Forest Heights had a population of 1,329.
 Forest Heights is part of the Beaumont-Port Arthur Metropolitan Statistical Area.

 Public education in the community is provided by the Little Cypress-Mauriceville Consolidated Independent School District.

 Demographics

 Forest Heights first appeared as a census designated place in the 2020 U.S. census.